Fort Dilts

 Throughout the years, the residents of Bowman County have worked together to develop their communities, establish schools, and promote cultural and recreational activities.
 Today, the county is known for its agricultural industry, primarily focusing on cattle ranching, wheat, and sunflower production.
 The county is also home to stunning natural landscapes, including the picturesque badlands, which attract visitors from all over the country.

-This timeline provides a concise overview of the key events in the history of Bowman County, North Dakota.
+This timeline provides a condensed summary of the historical journey of Bowman County, North Dakota.